Roberto Bussinello

 Roberto Bussinello (4 October 1927 - 24 August 1999) was a racing driver from Italy.

-He participated in three Formula One World Championship Grands Prix, debuting on 10 September 1961.
+Bussinello participated in three Formula One World Championship Grands Prix, debuting on 10 September 1961.
 He scored no championship points.
 He also participated in several non-Championship Formula One races.

 Bussinello driving the Alfa Romeo Giulia TZ2 at the 1965 Targa Florio, here at Collesano.

 Bussinello travelled to Australia in 1964 for a production car race at the Sandown Park circuit in Melbourne.
 Teaming with Australian driver Ralph Sachs in an Alec Mildren Racing Alfa Romeo Giulia TI Super, Bussinello would win the 1964 Sandown 6 Hour International.
 The race was the forerunner of what would become the Sandown 500.